: Currently reading: Biblical Authority after Babel by Kevin J. Vanhoozer 📚

 : Henri J. M. Nouwen: Silence is such a difficult task.
 Many people who say how much they desire …

-: Henri J. M. Nouwen: Hospitality…means primarily the creation of a free space where the …
+: Henri J. M. Nouwen: Hospitality…means primarily the creation of a free space where the stranger can …

 : (from the CD booklet of The Radio Dept.’s Clinging to a Scheme)

-: Bogumil Jarmulak, warning of the dangers of “mechanical optimism” (of which I’ve …
+: Bogumil Jarmulak, warning of the dangers of “mechanical optimism” (of which I’ve seen the …

 : (from Henri J. M. Nouwen’s Reaching Out)